 Receivables are stated at the amounts management expects to collect from outstanding balances.
+Management provides an allowance for doubtful accounts based upon a review of outstanding receivables, historical trends, and forecasted economic conditions.
 Balances that are outstanding after management has used reasonable collection efforts are written off through a charge to uncollectible receivables and a credit to accounts receivable.
-An allowance for doubtful accounts is considered unnecessary by management because all significant amounts deemed uncollectible are written off each year.
+An allowance for doubtful accounts is considered unnecessary by management at June 30, 2024 and 2023.